rong-claire/rong-claire.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student in Cognitive Science at the [Institut Jean Nicod](https://www.institutnicod.org/) at the [École Normale Supérieure de Paris](https://www.ens.psl.eu/en?lang=en), specializing in linguistics under the supervision of [Benjamin Spector](https://sites.google.com/site/bspectorpage/Home?authuser=0).
-My work focuses on natural language semantics, pragmatics, and the cross-linguistic study of plurality.
 My background is in cognitive science, mathematics and Chinese studies.
 I am funded by the  [Fondation CFM pour la Recherche](https://www.fondation-cfm.org/en).

-I will be a Fellow at Harvard Linguistics during the Spring 2026 semester.
+My research interests include:
+- formal semantics
+- experimental pragmatics
+- plurality
+- quantifiers
+- Chinese linguistics (Mandarin and Cantonese).

+During the Spring semester of 2026, I was a Fellow of the Department of Linguistics at Harvard.

 You can contact me at <ins>clairerongfr [at] gmail [dot] com</ins>.